bloominstituteoftechnology/ios-sprint-challenge-shopping-list/README.md

 ## Instructions

-Please read this entire README to make sure you understand what is expected of you before you begin.
-Failure to read and follow the instructions and requirements will be reflected in your results.
+**Please read this entire README to make sure you understand what is expected of you before you begin.
+This includes the instructions in the requirements section.
+Failure to read and follow the instructions and requirements will be reflected in your results.**

 In your solution, it is especially important that you follow best practices such as MVC and good, consistent code style.
 You will be scored on these aspects as well as the project requirements below.